Ken Starks · Independent mortgage broker · All 50 states

 | Assumability | Yes (subject to qualification) | No |

-If your credit score is above 700 and you have at least 5% down, run the numbers on conventional first — PMI cancels and FHA MIP doesn't.
+My general rule of thumb: if your credit score is above 700 and you have at least 5% down, run the numbers on conventional first, PMI cancels and FHA MIP doesn't.
 If your score is 580–680, your DTI is high, or your down payment is all gift funds, FHA is likely the better path.
 If your price exceeds FHA's county limit, conventional or jumbo is the move.
 I run both scenarios for nearly every borrower and let the numbers decide.

-- Credit score overlays: FHA says 580.
+FHA says 580.
 Lender A wants 640.
 Lender B accepts 600.
 Lender C goes to 580 with manual underwriting.
-A bank can only offer their own overlay — I can shop all three.
+A bank can only offer their own overlay, I can shop all three.

-- Pricing competition: When multiple lenders compete for your loan, you get better terms.
-That's the fundamental advantage of the broker model — lenders compete, and you benefit.
+When multiple lenders compete for your loan, you get better terms.
+That's the fundamental advantage of the broker model: lenders compete, and you benefit.

 After 23 years of doing this, I know which lenders are aggressive on FHA pricing, which have the fastest turn times, and which are most flexible on overlays.
 That knowledge saves you money and closes your loan on time.